 FPE Panel Boxes takes credit as one of the most serious issues that cause a transaction to go South.

-These panel boxes date back a few decades.
+These panel boxes date back a few decades and there are still many in the Tulsa Real Estate market.
 They were popular from the 50’s to the 80’s.
 They have known issues and many Tulsa homes still have them.

 One of the biggest problems is that many of their breakers did not meet minimum UL standards.
 In many tests, the breakers failed to trip, posing a fire hazard.